-Pinhole Technique New York City
+Pinhole Technique New York City and Manhattan

-While some New York dental professionals use the pinhole surgical technique, Dr. Scott Kissel is the only periodontist in NYC that combines the use of a surgical microscope while performing the pinhole technique.
+While some New York City and Manhattan dental professionals use the pinhole surgical technique, Dr. Scott Kissel is the only periodontist in NYC that combines the use of a surgical microscope while performing the pinhole technique.
 The surgical microscope control eliminates the need for invasive techniques that can cause pain and significant down time.

 What Procedures Use the Pinhole Technique?

 The pinhole technique is used to treat gum tissue recession.
 Unlike traditional procedures, which take gum tissue from the palate or another donor site, the pinhole technique simply pulls down the gum tissue bordering your tooth, using collagen strips to restore your natural gum line.
 Over time, the body will absorb the collagen strips resulting in the desired goal of the procedure.

 - Makes one or two pinholes in the gum tissue.

 - Carefully adjusts your gum tissue using precise microsurgical techniques to cover exposed roots.

 - Secures newly placed gum tissue with small biocompatible strips of collagen to keep gum tissue from moving around during healing.